 - If you are replacing an electric heating system, your old electric system must be hard-wired (for example, baseboards or an electric furnace) and the back-up system must be electric.
 Fossil fuel back-up systems are not eligible for electric-to-electric upgrades.

 - Replacement of an existing heat pump is not eligible for the rebate.

-- If you are replacing an oil heating system, your old oil system must be removed or decommissioned.
-Some exemptions may apply, see Am I eligible for a heat pump rebate if it is combined with a gas, propane, or oil furnace as backup? for more information.
+- If you are replacing an oil heating system, the oil system must be removed or decommissioned.
+Some exemptions may apply, see Am I eligible for a heat pump rebate if it is combined with an oil furnace as backup? for more information.

-- A heat load calculation is required for all heat pump installations with a natural gas or propane back-up.
+- If you are integrating your central heat pump to an existing natural gas or propane heating system, see the Dual-Fuel Central Heat Pump Rebate for upgrade requirements.
+A heat load calculation is required for all heat pump installations with a natural gas or propane back-up.
 For more information, see this FAQ.